crcn/mesh.js/README.md

 #### Why?

 - **Decoupled**.
 Crudlet allows you to decouple any store (even your own API) from your front-end / backend application.
-E.g: easily swap between realtime services like firebase, socket.io, parse, etc.
 - **Interoperable**.
 Use Crudlet with just about any library, or framework.
 - **Tiny**.
 Crudlet is only 11kb minified.
 - **Isomorphic**.
 Easily use your application code on multiple platforms (client & server-side).
 Just swap out the database adapter.